 Roz is interested in nonfiction in the areas of politics, current affairs, history, business, technology, sociology, cultural studies, urban studies, science, design and memoir.
 She looks for driven, narrative storytelling and big, bold ideas with national and international, appeal.
 She's also interested in adult literary and commercial fiction, especially contemporary, multi-cultural and crime/mystery/thriller.
 She looks for fiction with a resonant, lively voice; rich, irresistible language; characters with compelling development arcs; and a mastery of dramatic structure.
 Across the board, she's looking for books that make her feel that the author is tuned into a rising revolution — political, cultural, sociological, or whatnot — which is about to burst on the scene.

-Recent sales include historians Ethan J. Kytle and Blain Roberts’s Remembering Slavery in Its American Capital (The New Press), historian Arthur Eckstein's Bad Moon Rising: How the Weather Underground Beat the FBI and Lost the Revolution (Yale University Press), urban scholar Alessandro BusÃ 's The Creative Destruction of New York City: Engineering the City for the Elite (Oxford University Press) and prison rights advocate Cecily McMillan's memoir The Emancipation of Cecily McMillan: an American Memoir (Nation Books).
+Recent sales include historian Michael Honey’s To the Promised Land: Martin Luther King’s Unfinished Agenda (W.W.
+Norton), historians Ethan J. Kytle and Blain Roberts’s Denmark Vesey’s Garden: Slavery and Memory in the Cradle of the Confederacy (The New Press), historian Arthur Eckstein's Bad Moon Rising: How the Weather Underground Beat the FBI and Lost the Revolution (Yale University Press), urban scholar Alessandro BusÃ 's The Creative Destruction of New York City: Engineering the City for the Elite (Oxford University Press) and prison rights advocate Cecily McMillan's memoir The Emancipation of Cecily McMillan: an American Memoir (Nation Books).

 Please note that Roz is specifically not interested in: sports, cookbooks, screenplays, poetry, romance, fantasy, sci-fi, new adult, young adult or children's books.